 After completing the Floral Design course, students will be able to:

-- Master the world of floral arrangements and build up his or her skills en route to a career as a professional floral designer.
+- Master the world of floral arrangements and build up his or her skills en route to a career as a professional florist or floral designer.

 - State the history of floral design and how it impacts modern design practices.

 - Explore and develop their own style as a professional floral designer.

 - Explain the different tools, supplies, and workspace requirements needed to be an organized floral designer.

 - Design beautiful arrangements for weddings, funerals, romantic occasions and more.

 - Demonstrate the business skills needed to succeed as a professional florist or floral designer.